Table of contents:

 - Schedule with start and end dates: Specify the dates, days of week, or times of day your sitelinks are eligible to show.

-As you can see, there’s a lot more to it than Googling, using Google adwords for real estate, creating your ad, posting it, and then getting organic traffic.
+As you can see, there’s a lot more to it than Googling, using Google ads for real estate, creating your ad, posting it, and then getting organic traffic.

 You can’t just watch a 5-minute video about Google Ad Campaigns and hope to create effective real estate agent ads.